 Regardless of how common runny noses are for infants, moms and dads just want to help their little one feel better fast.
-Fortunately, there are a number of things parents can do to help alleviate the discomfort (and annoyance) that often accompanies a runny nose.
+Fortunately, there are a number of things parents can do to help alleviate the discomfort (and annoyance) that often accompanies a baby runny nose.

 Why does my baby have a runny nose?